Jump to main content

 Job description

-Our Primary School is seeking a compassionate, enthusiastic SEN Teaching Assistant to join our Key Stage 2 team.
-This is a fantastic opportunity to make a real difference in the lives of children who need support to access the curriculum and achieve their full potential.
+We are seeking a dedicated and compassionate SEN Teaching Assistant to join our supportive team at [School/Organisation Name].
+This is a rewarding opportunity to make a real difference in the lives of children with special educational needs, helping them to thrive both academically and personally.

 Location: Colne